Skip to content

 Sometimes not knowing is good.

-You could be just, well, content to let a small thing open up to the vast mystery.
+You could just, well, be content.
+Then let a small thing open the way to a greater mystery.

-The Great Hare was the goddess Eostre’s favourite animal and spirit, yet still can’t cast off the rabbit associations.
-The Tinners’ Rabbits, three sharing three ears, the rabbit in the Chinese moon, Br’er Rabbit, Jack Rabbit.
-All golden hares, with black-tipped ears.
+The Great Hare is the goddess Eostre’s favourite spirit.
+There are Tinners’ Rabbits, three sharing three ears, the jade rabbit in the Chinese moon, Br’er Rabbit, Jack Rabbit.
+All dressed in fine fur, long ears.
+Fast.

-In East Anglia, the Hare is the trickster with eighty names.
-The Hare is Owd Sally, Owd Sarah, the one haring-away, the hare-brained and the leaper, the one who springs to a truth, the frisky one, the lurker in the ditch, the skulker and the springer.
+In eastern England, the Hare is the trickster with eighty names.
+Hare is Owd Sally, Owd Sarah, the one haring-away, the hare-brained and the leaper, the one who springs to a truth, the frisky one, the lurker in the ditch, the skulker and the springer.
 The hare’s mind is creative and active.
 The hare is the looker to the side, the one who doesn’t go home straight.

-“And who is this One?”, inquired the Hare.
+“And who is this One?”, inquires the Hare.

 “It is the mighty Wasis, and there she sits.”

-Now Wasis was the Baby, and she sat on the floor sucking a piece of maple sugar, greatly contented, troubling no one.
-As the Lord of the Beasts had never had a child, he knew nothing of managing children.
-He turned to baby with a bewitching smile, and told her to come to him, his voice sweet like the summer bird.
+Now Wasis is the Baby, and she sits on the lawn sucking a piece of maple sugar, greatly contented, troubling no one.
+Hare leaps over, turns to Baby with a bewitching smile.
+He tells her to come to him, his voice sweet like the summer bird.

-Glooskap spoke terribly, and Baby burst out crying, but did not move for all that.
+Glooskap speaks loudly, his many voices ringing.
+And Baby bursts out crying, but does not move for all that.

 Said Morikei Ueshiba, the founder of Aikido: